-A city in central New Mexico, located on the Rio Grande about 55 miles southwest of Santa Fe.
-Albuquerque is the seat of government for Bernalillo County.
+The second U.S. Navy ship to be named for the city in central New Mexico, located on the Rio Grande about 55 miles southwest of Santa Fe, and the seat of the government for Bernalillo County.

-The second Albuquerque (SSN-706) was laid down on 27 December 1979 at Groton, Conn., by the Electric Boat Division of the General Dynamics Corp.; launched on 13 March 1982; sponsored by Mrs. Nancy L. Domenici; and commissioned at the Submarine Base, New London, on 21 May 1983, Capt.
+The second Albuquerque (SSN-706) was laid down on 27 December 1979 at Groton, Conn., by the Electric Boat Division of the General Dynamics Corp.; launched on 13 March 1982; sponsored by Mrs. Nancy L. Domenici, wife of Senator Pietro V. Domenici of N. Mex.; and commissioned on 21 May 1983 at Submarine Base, New London, Conn., Capt.
 Richard H. Hartman in command.

 On 14 January 1986, the nuclear-powered submarine entered the yard at Electric Boat for a two-month restricted availability.
 In March, she turned to for local evolutions and alternated between that employment and upkeep in her home port until late May.
-Between 19 May and 14 September, Alubuquerque remained at sea engaged in an extended series of operations highlighted by port calls in Scotland and England.
+Between 19 May and 14 September, Albuquerque remained at sea engaged in an extended series of operations highlighted by port calls in Scotland and England.
 She returned home in mid-September and, after post-deployment standdown, voyaged to Exuma Sound late in October for sound trials.
-She returned to Groton briefly at the beginning of November but put to sea on the 4th to take part in two fleet exercises.
-Upkeep at New London took up the period between 24 November and 7 December and an ASW exercise consumed most of December.
-Holiday routine at New London occupied the last 11 days of 1986.
-As of the beginning of 1987, she was in port at New London.
+She returned to Groton briefly at the beginning of November but put to sea on 4 November to take part in two fleet exercises.
+Upkeep at New London took up the period between 24 November and 7 December, and an antisubmarine warfare exercise consumed most of December.
+Holiday routine at New London occupied the final 11 days of 1986.